paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 <a id="section-3458"></a>
 ## § 3458.
 Authority to acquire innovative commercial products and commercial services using general solicitation competitive procedures
-**(a) Authority.—** The Secretary of Defense and the Secretaries of the military departments may acquire innovative commercial products and commercial services through a competitive selection of proposals resulting from a general solicitation and the peer review of such proposals.
+**(a) Authority.—** The Secretary of Defense and each Secretary of a military department may acquire commercial products, commercial services, or nondevelopmental items through a competitive selection of proposals resulting from a general solicitation and a peer review, technical review, or operational review (as appropriate) of such proposals.

 **(b) Treatment as Competitive Procedures.—** Use of general solicitation competitive procedures under subsection (a) shall be considered to be use of competitive procedures for purposes of chapter 221 of this title.

+**(c) Follow-on Production Agreements.—** With respect to a product, service, or item acquired through the competitive procedures described under subsection (a), the Secretary of Defense or each Secretary of a military department may enter into—

+(1) a follow-on production contract (including a sole source contract), subject to the approval requirements of [section 3204(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3204/e&num=0&edition=prelim); or

+(2) a follow-on production contract or transaction, as defined in [section 4022 of this title](./chapter-301-research-and-engineering-generally.md#section-4022).

-**(c) Limitations.—**
+**(d) Limitations.—**

-(1) The Secretary may not enter into a contract or agreement in excess of $100,000,000 using the authority under subsection (a) without a written determination from the Under Secretary of Defense for Acquisition and Sustainment or the relevant service acquisition executive of the efficacy of the effort to meet mission needs of the Department of Defense or the relevant military department.

-(2) Contracts or agreements entered into using the authority under subsection (a) shall be fixed-price, including fixed-price incentive contracts.
+(1) Contracts or agreements entered into using the authority under subsection (a) shall be fixed-price, including fixed-price incentive contracts.

-(3) Notwithstanding [section 3451(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3451/1&num=0&edition=prelim), products and services acquired using the authority under subsection (a) shall be treated as commercial products and commercial services.
+(2) Notwithstanding [section 3451(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3451/1&num=0&edition=prelim), products and services acquired using the authority under subsection (a) shall be treated as commercial products and commercial services.

-**(d) Congressional Notification Required.—**
+**(e) Congressional Notification Required.—**

 (1) Not later than 45 days after the award of a contract for an amount exceeding $100,000,000 using the authority in subsection (a), the Secretary shall notify the congressional defense committees of such award.

 (2) Notice of an award under paragraph (1) shall include the following:

-  (A) Description of the innovative commercial product or commercial service acquired.
+  (A) Description of the commercial product, commercial service, or nondevelopmental item acquired.

-  (B) Description of the requirement, capability gap, or potential technological advancement with respect to which the innovative commercial product or commercial service acquired provides a solution or a potential new capability.
+  (B) Description of the requirement, capability gap, or potential technological advancement with respect to which the commercial product, commercial service, or nondevelopmental item acquired provides a solution or a potential new capability.

   (C) Amount of the contract awarded.

   (D) Identification of the contractor awarded the contract.

-**(e) Innovative Defined.—** In this section, the term “innovative” means—

-(1) any technology, process, or method, including research and development, that is new as of the date of submission of a proposal; or

-(2) any application that is new as of the date of submission of a proposal of a technology, process, or method existing as of such date.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 1823(1), amended subsec. (a) generally.
+Prior to amendment, text read as follows: “The Secretary of Defense and the Secretaries of the military departments may acquire innovative commercial products and commercial services through a competitive selection of proposals resulting from a general solicitation and the peer review of such proposals.”

+Subsec. (c).
+Pub.
+L. 119–60, § 1823(4), added subsec. (c).
+Former subsec. (c) redesignated (d).

+Subsec. (d).
+Pub.
+L. 119–60, § 1823(5), redesignated pars.
+(2) and (3) as (1) and (2), respectively, and struck out former par.
+(1) which read as follows: “The Secretary may not enter into a contract or agreement in excess of $100,000,000 using the authority under subsection (a) without a written determination from the Under Secretary of Defense for Acquisition and Sustainment or the relevant service acquisition executive of the efficacy of the effort to meet mission needs of the Department of Defense or the relevant military department.”

+Pub.
+L. 119–60, § 1823(3), redesignated subsec. (c) as (d).
+Former subsec. (d) redesignated (e).

+Subsec. (e).
+Pub.
+L. 119–60, § 1823(2), (3), redesignated subsec. (d) as (e) and struck out former subsec. (e).
+Text of former subsec. (e) read as follows: “In this section, the term ‘innovative’ means—

+“(1) any technology, process, or method, including research and development, that is new as of the date of submission of a proposal; or

+“(2) any application that is new as of the date of submission of a proposal of a technology, process, or method existing as of such date.”

+Subsec. (e)(2)(A), (B).
+Pub.
+L. 119–60, § 1823(6), substituted “commercial product, commercial service, or nondevelopmental item” for “innovative commercial product or commercial service”.

 2022—Subsec. (c)(2).
 Pub.
 L. 117–263 substituted “fixed-price incentive contracts” for “fixed-price incentive fee contracts”.

 2021—Pub.
 L. 117–81, § 803(b)(1), renumbered [section 2380c of this title](./chapter-chapter-140-chapter-chapter-140.md#section-2380c) as this section.